top1944/duckuments/docs/atoms_20_setup_and_demo/30_demos/15_system_identification.md

 Check: the USB drive is mounted

-Check: the camera is calibrated, and the calibration file of your robot is in the folder
+Check: the camera is calibrated

-    ![DUCKIETOWN_ROOT]/catkin_ws/src/00-infrastructure/duckietown/config/baseline/calibration/camera_intrinsic/

 Check: the chessboard has the good dimensions